This post may contain affiliate links. Please read our disclosure policy.

 THE BEST CHIA SEED COOKBOOKS

-If this article has got you interested in learning more, then this guide and cookbook offers a deep dive into the miracles of chia seeds.
-Wayne recounts his own weight loss journey and how chia seeds helped him plus his favorite chia seed recipes that you can use to aid your own health journey.
+Chia: The Complete Guide to the Ultimate Superfood by Wayne Coates, PhD If this article has got you interested in learning more, then this guide and cookbook offers a deep dive into the miracles of chia seeds.
+Wayne recounts his own weight loss journey and how chia seeds helped him, plus his favorite chia seed recipes that you can use to aid your own health journey. |

-This book takes a slightly different approach and recommends the chia seed as a herbal remedy for physical and mental health.
-It contains an in-depth look into the research done on chia seeds, plus recipes that are specific to certain ailments: such as the Chia Garlicky Chicken for diabetes or the Chia Antioxidant Salad.
+Chia Seed Remedies by MySeeds Chia Test Kitchen This book takes a slightly different approach and recommends the chia seed as an herbal remedy for physical and mental health.
+It contains an in-depth look into the research done on chia seeds, plus recipes that are specific to certain ailments: such as the Chia Garlicky Chicken for diabetes or the Chia Antioxidant Salad. |

-This cookbook offers a diverse range of innovative and interesting recipes that could bring some creativity into your kitchen with the use of chia seeds.
+The Chia Cookbook by Janie Hoffman This cookbook offers a diverse range of innovative and interesting recipes that could bring some creativity into your kitchen with the use of chia seeds.
 This is an ideal recipe book if you feel like you are stuck in your ways and looking for new ways to eat chia seeds.
-We especially like the sound of the Grilled Halibut with Chia Pesto followed by a slice of the Key Lime Chia Cheesecake.
+We especially like the sound of the Grilled Halibut with Chia Pesto followed by a slice of the Key Lime Chia Cheesecake. |

-Chef Jennifer Jones has created this 30 recipe book to offer some great ideas on how to incorporate chia seeds into any meal of the day.
-With these recipes focused on family eating, you will find recipes like a simple Chia Breakfast Oatmeal and family favorites such as Spaghetti & Meatballs with Chia Tomato Sauce.
+The Chia Cookbook: Perfect Ways to Use Chia by Jennifer Jones Chef Jennifer Jones has created this 30-recipe book to offer some great ideas on how to incorporate chia seeds into any meal of the day.
+With these recipes focused on family eating, you will find gems like a simple Chia Breakfast Oatmeal and family favorites such as Spaghetti & Meatballs with Chia Tomato Sauce. |

 To truly follow a healthy diet, you want to include an abundance of healthy ingredients in your daily meals, not just chia seeds.
-This book offers recipes that incorporate five "super seeds", including chia seeds, that are all packed with protein and healthy micronutrients that can boost any whole food diet.
+This book offers recipes that incorporate five "super seeds", including chia seeds, that are all packed with protein and healthy micronutrients that can boost any whole food diet. |

 THE BOTTOM LINE

 At the moment, it seems that any health food with an impressive nutritional profile can be labeled as a superfood, making it hard to really know what is really going to benefit your overall health.
-Regardless of its current popularity, the chia seed has been proven to be nutritionally beneficial for cultures over hundreds of years and so should be considered adding to any healthy whole food diet.
+Regardless of its current popularity, the chia seed has been proven to be nutritionally beneficial for cultures over hundreds of years and so should be considered added to any healthy whole food diet.

 The information provided in this article is not nutritional or medical advice.
 Please read our disclaimer.